 a) To promote friendly and cordial technical co-operation in the domain of hydrographic surveying, marine cartography and nautical information.

-b) To examine the implications, in its area of interest, of matters of general interest with which the IHO is concerned avoiding any interference with the prerogatives of the International Hydrographic Bureau (IHO Secretariat) and of any other commissions set up by the IHO.
+b) To examine the implications, in its area of interest, of matters of general interest with which the IHO is concerned avoiding any interference with the prerogatives of the Secretariat of the International Hydrographic Organization (IHO Secretariat) and of any other commissions set up by the IHO.

-c) To stimulate all bordering countries to widen hydrographic activity in the area and to encourage them to seek technical advice and assistance from the IHB in establishing and strengthening their hydrographic capabilities.
+c) To stimulate all bordering countries to widen hydrographic activity in the area and to encourage them to seek technical advice and assistance from the IHO Secretariat in establishing and strengthening their hydrographic capabilities.

 d) To facilitate the exchange of information concerning surveys, research or scientific and technical developments, to aid in the planning and organization of hydrographic activities in the widest sense of the term, but without interference inthe national responsibilities of each Hydrographic Office.